martijnvanattekum/cleanse/README.md

 ## Overview

-The SummarizedExperiment (se) class offers a useful way to store multiple row and column data along with the values from an experiment and is widely used in computational biology.
+The SummarizedExperiment (se) class offers a useful way to store multiple row and column metadata along with the values from an experiment and is widely used in computational biology.
 Although subsetting se's is possible with base R notation (ie using `[]`), se's cannot be manipulated using grammar from the tidyverse.
 This package contains a number of wrapper functions to extend the usage of se's:
 - dplyr functions: to use dplyr's grammar of data manipulation
 - arithmetic functions: to perform arithmetic on 2 se's